Nlincs/NLC.Library/src/README.md

 #### Replace functions

 - Replace All - replaces all instances of a substring in the input
 - Replace All From - Replaces all instances of a substring from the input starting at a specific point in the input
 - Replace To
 - Replace All To - Replaces all instances of a substring from the input up to a given location
 - Replace Mid - replaces a substring within a substring of the input
 - ReplaceAllMid - replaces all substrings within a substring of the input
 - Replace Whitespace
 - Replace Unicode
 - Remove Unicode
 - LTrim, RTrim
+- LTrimCSV, RtrimCSV, TrimCSV - removes all leading, trailing or leading and trailing spaces and comma's
 - Replace Duplicate spaces
 - Sanitise - returns the input with all of the set of characters provided having been removed
 - Sanitise Non Alpha Numerics - attempts to remove all non alphanumerics from the input (optionally keeps spaces, optionally keeps simple punctuation e.g. full stops)

 #### string formatting